sageshoyu/docs-opmanual_sky/book/opmanual_sky/10-build/80-PISetup.md

 This step describes how to attach the PI to your drone.

 ## Flash the Pi SD Card
-Download the SD card [image]().
-The image is not quite ready, but will be posted shortly!
-Flash your SD card using the following [instructions](https://www.raspberrypi.org/documentation/installation/installing-images/).
+Download the SD card [image](https://drive.google.com/file/d/1CXCAINc50yNGsTt4w-XQU9ClrjbNeIHT/view?usp=sharing) (file size approximately 6 GB).
+Flash your SD card using the following
+[instructions](https://www.raspberrypi.org/documentation/installation/installing-images/).
-The image povided comes with Raspbian, ROS, and other software preinstalled.
+The image provided comes with Raspbian, ROS, and other software preinstalled.

 Your card should now be flashed.